KellyLeeee/GraduationProject-in-NCHU/README.md

 # GraduationProject-in-NCHU
-This is some files about my graduation project in NCHU.
+It's some files about my graduation project in NCHU.